How does a 529 plan work?

 The savings plan model is usually a better bet if you’re not sure which post-secondary institution your child will attend — especially if you’re starting the account while they’re still young.

-Why investing in a 529 might not be a smart move
+Why a 529 plan might not be a smart move

 This may seem like a non-issue, since the whole point of opening an education investment account is to save up for your child’s college education.

 But what if they decide not to go to college, and instead pursue a career straight out of high school?
 Or what if they choose to go to a local school that costs a lot less than the private college you’ve been budgeting for?